 Grounded in our collection of American art from the 18th century to the present, tours can be tailored to meet the specific needs of your classroom curriculum.
 These tours can be designed around art studio lessons, books read in class, and writing assignments.

 Groups of students will meet with an art educator and visit the galleries of the permanent collection or special exhibition for an inquiry-based conversation about the art on view.
 Museum staff will highlight important themes and contexts for the artwork by soliciting student engagement and leading an interactive, collaborative tour.

 In addition to a guided tour of the galleries, school groups can book art-making lessons with one of our experienced museum educators.
-Lessons include mixed media, printmaking, and cast hall drawing (Tuesdays only).
+Lessons include mixed media, printmaking, and cast hall drawing.